catseye/Chrysoberyl/README.markdown

 ### perhaps ###

 Maybe something other than "emulator" for yoob and BefOS, eh?

-Dump all Chrysoberyl data as a JSON blob, see how big it is, and if it can be reduced by making post-hoc rules about default values.

 Some documentation in a reference distribution relates to the implementable and some of it relates to the distribution and some of it relates to